v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-0-intro.md

 Section 7: [Testing](./azurecloudbuilds-7-testing.md)

 ## Saving set up information
 As you set up the various components, there will be many pieces of configuration data you will need in downstream steps.
+When you see

+     :pencil: *Save this info!*

-When you see  :pencil: ==Save this info!==  Please take note of the configuration values and save them temporarily in a consolidated list, to make setup easier.
+...please take note of the configuration values and save them temporarily in a consolidated list, to make setup easier.

 ## Troubleshooting and Conclusions
 If you come across any problems in your set up, look at the [Troubleshooting](./azurecloudbuilds-9-troubleshooting.md) section to see if any of the information there could help.